MasonGulu/0/README.md

 * printing/printerController.lua - the main executable that each printer computer runs, uploaded from a host computer on boot.
 * printing/printerManager.lua - the control script for a main host printing computer.
 * printing/printerStartup.lua - put in each printer as startup.lua

+* DO NOT USE!
+UNUPDATED! cad.lua - [ADVANCED!] a 'cli' CAD interface that uses the textinput widget (swapping numOnly on the fly!), printoutput widget, and cadExtension for the canvas widget.